shervinazadi/shervinazadi.github.io/_my_tags/sosages.md

 ---
 slug: sosages
 name: SOSAges
+title: SOSAges
 parent: platforms
 ---

-SOSAges is a collaborative art project co-founded by [Ardalan SadeghiKivi](https://architecture.mit.edu/student/ardalan-sadeghikivi), [Armin Rangani](https://colorani.artstation.com/) and [Shervin Azadi](https://shervinazadi.com/).
-SOSAges represents the process of de-constructing and reconstructing the environment that it is surrounded by, as an art-piece
+SOSAges [Some Other Solution Ages] is a collaborative art project co-founded by [Ardalan SadeghiKivi](https://architecture.mit.edu/student/ardalan-sadeghikivi), and [Shervin Azadi](https://shervinazadi.com/).
+SOSAges represents the process of de-constructing and reconstructing the environment that it is surrounded by, as an art-piece.